Religion in New Zealand: Christianity

 Waves of new immigrants brought their particular (usually Christian) faiths with them.
-Initial denominational distribution very much reflected the fact that local immigrant communities started small and often came from comparatively small regions in the origin countries in Great Britain.
+Initial denominational distribution very much reflected the fact that local immigrant communities started small and often came from comparatively small regions in the origin-countries in Great Britain.
 As a result, by the time of the 1921 census, no uniform distribution existed amongst non-Māori Christians, with Presbyterians as the dominant group in Otago and Southland; Anglicans in the Far North, the East Cape and various other areas including Banks Peninsula; while Methodists flourished mainly in Taranaki and the Manawatū; and Catholicism was the dominant religion on the West Coast with its many mining concerns, and in Central Otago.
-The Catholic Church, while not particularly dominant in terms of proportional numbers, became more prominent throughout the country in the early and middle 20th century through establishing many schools in that period.
+The Catholic Church, while not particularly dominant in terms of proportional numbers, became more prominent throughout the country in the early- and middle-20th century through establishing many schools in that period.

 This 1820 painting shows Ngāpuhi chiefs Waikato (left) and Hongi Hika, and Anglican missionary Thomas Kendall.

-Beginning in the mid-1960s church membership and attendance started declining in percentage terms, mostly due to people declaring themselves as having no religion as well as dur to growth of non-Christian religions.
+Beginning in the mid-1960s church membership and attendance started declining in percentage terms, mostly due to people declaring themselves as having no religion as well as due to growth of non-Christian religions.
 The five largest Christian denominations in 2001 remained the largest in 2006.
-But, despite fairly strong historical affiliation of New Zealanders to Christianity since colonisation, church attendance in New Zealand has not been as high as in other Western nations.
+However, despite fairly strong historical affiliation of New Zealanders to Christianity since colonisation, church attendance in New Zealand has not been as high as in other Western nations.

-The Anglican, Presbyterian, Congregation and Reformed denominations, and undefined Christian denominations decreased; yet the Catholic and Methodist denominations increased, as did some with other Christian denominations between 2001 and 2006: Orthodox Christian religions increased by 37.8 per cent; affiliation with Evangelical, Born Again and Fundamentalist religions increased by 25.6 per cent, and affiliation with Pentecostal religions increased by 17.8 per cent.
+The Anglican, Presbyterian, Congregational and Reformed denominations, and undefined Christian denominations decreased; yet the Catholic and Methodist denominations increased, as did some other Christian denominations between 2001 and 2006: Orthodox Christian religions increased by 37.8 per cent; affiliation with Evangelical, Born Again and Fundamentalist religions increased by 25.6 per cent, and affiliation with Pentecostal religions increased by 17.8 per cent.

 Research by the Bible Society of New Zealand in 2008 indicated that 15% of New Zealanders attend church at least once a week, and 20% attend at least once a month.
 In 2013 42% of the population said they had no religion.

 According to the 2018 census, 10.1% identified as Catholic or Roman Catholic, 6.8% are Anglican, 6.6% are Undefined Christian, 5.2% are Presbyterian, 1.3% are Māori Christian, and 8.6% reported affiliation to other Christian groups.

-To this day, however, Christian prayer (karakia) is the expected way to begin and end Māori public gatherings of many types.
-Its use in local government meetings become contentious in the early 2020s.

 According to a 2019 survey, nearly four in ten New Zealanders lacked trust in evangelical Christians.